-The leaves came from Michael’s.
+The fall leaves came from Michael’s.
 I had them left over from last year, like the pumpkins on my DIY Fall Door Decor.
 They were already glittery.

 I used plain white glue and glitter to snaz up the acorns and pumpkins.
 I had a genius idea for writing fall on the acorns and putting them in the middle (and if you are sitting there counting my acorns and realizing there are only three, so I wouldn’t have enough room for fall and you are thinking geez, she can’t do math or spell, you’re wrong.
 I had another acorn, but opted to leave it off in the end), but the glitter glue and my penmanship just didn’t go together like rama lama lama ke ding a de dinga a dong.